daniela-v/CWSchedulingApp/server/lib/db/README.md

 ### Create a table model in /models/`name`.js

-Preferably the name of the model should be close to what the table will be named.
+The name of the model file will be the name of the table prefixed by `tbl_`.
 Example: If you want the table to be named `tbl_milestones` you should use `milestones.js`

-You should copy an existing model and modify it
+Copy an existing model and modify it
 ##### Data types: https://sequelize.org/master/manual/model-basics.html#data-types
 ##### Column options: https://sequelize.org/master/manual/model-basics.html#column-options